Maher4Ever/guard-phpunit/README.md

 Guardfile
 ---------

-Guard::PHPUnit can be used with any kind of PHP projects that uses PHPUnit as its testing framwork.
+Guard-phpunit can be used with any kind of PHP projects that uses PHPUnit as its testing framwork.
 Please read the [Guard documentation][3] for more information about the Guardfile DSL.

-By default, Guard::PHPUnit will use the current working directory (pwd) to search for tests and run them on start (if you enabled the `:all_on_start` option).
+By default, guard-phpunit will use the current working directory (pwd) to search for tests and run them on start (if you enabled the `:all_on_start` option).

 ### Example PHP project